 Sunday June 14, 2009, Day 10

 For the second night now, I was woken up at 4 AM by the howling wind.
 However, Thetis was fine: anchor holding and no waves in this snug cove.
 But, the Navtex was now issuing gale warnings forecasting force 8 N winds for the SE Aegean.
 Well, we will be spending at least today here.

 It was rather windy all day.
 Despite the wind we put up the tent.
-The wireless Cosmote connection is spotty but I discovered that if I use a USB extension cable and then place the dongle higher up on the boom the reception is good.
+The wireless Cosmote connection was spotty but I discovered that if I use a USB extension cable and then place the dongle higher up on the boom the reception is good.